Azure/osdu-developer/src/README.md

 # Set the Auto Context
 gita context auto

+# Switch to the release branch and pull code
+gita super release/0.27
+gita pull
 ```

 Repeat the above steps for each directory, ensuring they are placed in the correct subdirectory.